dennisXZX/web-developer-notes/CSS.md

 #### CSS floats and clearfix hack

 When you apply float to an element, it basically pulls it out from the normal document flow so it gets on top of the document flow.
-Since a floated element does not stay in the document flow, a container will not detect its existence, which leads to the classic `zero height collapse` container issue.
+Since a floated element does not stay in the document flow, a container would not detect its existence, which leads to the classic `zero height collapse` container issue.
 To solve this, what we need is a clearfix hack.

 ```
 .clear:after {